 First off, at Costco you get a mere three flavors of these Japanese snacks.
 The hi-chews on the archipelago actually come in dozens of different flavors.

 Family Tip: Banana hi-chews are the very best!

 Secondly, there is no candle quite as bright as the fresh one you light.
-Fresh from the factory, the best Japanese candy has just the right amount of chewiness, juiciness, and sweetness.
+Fresh from the factory, the best candy in Japan has just the right amount of chewiness, juiciness, and sweetness.

 Bonus: These Japan goodies are everywhere and come in super bright packaging with authentic Japanese lettering on them.
 Nothing says impressive like foreign words on candy.

 You can find them at convenience stores, grocery stores, vending machines, kids candy machines, claw machines and at local attractions like the Tokyo Metropolitan Building.

 So while you may have already heard of, or even tried hi-chews, we bet you didn’t know that there is also another version of hi-chew like candies.
 These delicious Japanese snacks are called Puchao.